 Landscape.
-The landscape shall must be preserved in its natural state, insofar as practicable and environmentally desirable, by minimizing tree and soil removal.
-If development of the site necessitates the removal of established trees, special attention shall be given to the planting of replacements or to other landscape treatment.
-Any grade changes shall must be consistent with in keeping with the general appearance of the general appearance of neighboring developed areas.
+The landscape must be preserved in its natural state minimizing tree and soil removal.
+Any grade changes must be consistent with the neighboring developed areas.
 Trees that do not have to be removed to facilitate the permissible development of the property may not be removed.
 Trees that are removed must be replaced in accordance with the requirements of chapter 318 of this Code.